 You can steep overnight, if you wish, but I don’t recommend this.
 It’s best that any type of steeping is done just before serving and drinking.

 For an average mug-sized container (10-12 ounces of water), allow the tea bag steep for about two to three minutes.
+Make sure your mug is clean, without tea stains, which can affect the flavor.

 Some like to squeeze the tea bag for a stronger flavor.
 If it’s a quality green tea (without the dregs) I see no reason against squeezing the tea bag.
 Go right ahead!
 It’s a personal preference.
 I squeeze my Matcha tea bags because I want more of the goodness it offers.